 Check out my blog post on what you are getting from a trained birth photographer.

 Q: Since you have been trained as a doula, is there a reason that you don’t offer those services on your website?

-A: Many birth photographers also offer doula services, but they do so at great risk in terms of insurance.
-If something ever goes wrong during a birth and a lawyer is brought in, it won’t matter if the parents say that the birth photographer had nothing to do with the incident.
+A: If something ever goes wrong during a birth and a lawyer is brought in, it won’t matter if the parents say that the birth photographer had nothing to do with the incident.
 Any lawyer worth her money will call out every person who was in the birth space and a birth photographer will need to be covered as a doula if there was intent to provide doula support.
-There is only one company that insures doulas and they do not cover any photography equipment/services.
-There are no insurance companies that I am aware of who will work with the doula coverage and they will not separate out coverage so that only non-birth sessions are covered by their policies.
+Last I checked, there is only one company that insures doulas and they do not cover any photography equipment/services.
+There are no other insurance companies that I am aware of who will work with the doula coverage and they will not separate out coverage so that only non-birth sessions are covered by their policies.
 Technically, in order to provide and be covered both as a doula and photographer, I would need to form two separate businesses.